aromic1/Mapper/README.md

 This project revolves around the central concept of reflection, driven by my personal quest for deeper understanding and knowledge in the field.
 Delving into the world of reflection was a deliberate choice, inspired by the desire to explore its inner workings and capabilities.
 The tool that emerged from this endeavor was born from the inspiration provided by AutoMapper, sparking the idea of crafting a bespoke solution catering to similar needs.

 This tool finds its purpose particularly in the realms of web development and projects employing the "onion-layer" architecture.
 By seamlessly bridging the gap between entity, domain, and REST models, it becomes an indispensable asset in mapping data across different layers of a software system.
 The main difference between this tool and AutoMapper is that AutoMapper uses Expressions which are a combination of operands (variables, literals, method calls) and operators that can be evaluated to a single value.
 With AutoMapper you have the advantage to set a more complex configuration between the types then with this Mapper, but it also has flaws, especially when no mapping configuration is defined, sometimes it works very randomly.
-When you do not have a configuration set, sometimes it throws an exception.
+When you do not have a configuration set, sometimes it throws an exception
 ![AutoMapperConfigException](https://github.com/aromic1/Mapper/assets/138440619/a2e5174b-7ea0-4c7c-9fa0-8699bbd76db7)

-, but sometimes it works without setting the configuration.
+, but sometimes it works even without setting the configuration.

-With this mapper, if you have no configuration set, the mapping is pretty straight forward.
+This tool works more intuitively than AutoMapper by default.
+The goal of this project was to make a mapper that can map the objects in the simplest way possible, you just need to define your source and it's type along with destination and destination type and the mapper will do the mapping for you.
 It iterates trought the destination properties and sets the values from the source to the properties that are common following the rules mentioned in the previous paragraph.
-This mapper's code, I believe, is easier to read then the one AutoMapper has, especially for beginners using this mapper that want to check the source code to see how something works.
-Also, AutoMapper has some issues with Ignoring properties that are set to be ignored withing configuration when mapping the "deep" properties of the object, so I will try to make this Mapper without these issues.
+You don't need to set any configuration at all if you don't need it for a specific reason.
+On the other hand, if you do need it, there are a few ways in which you can alter the mapper behavior, all mentioned in the "Configuration setup" paragraph.

 In essence, this project stands as a testament to the exploration of reflection and its practical applications, empowered by the lessons learned from established tools like AutoMapper.